erSubhashThapa/100daysofcode/r2-log.md

   ![questions](log_imgs/questions_5-14.gif)

 - ## Thoughts and Feelings:
-  If I don't do some sort of hands on coding (not coding following along), I get super board by tutorials.
+  If I don't do some sort of hands on coding (not just coding along with the tutorial), I get super bored by tutorials.
 So I need to always try to do something at least slightly creative along with the tutorial.
-Today, that meant recreating the questions file with my own questions.
+Today, that meant recreating the questions program with my own questions.

 ## Day 33, R2